menandmice/micetro_docs/guides/user-manual/external_auth.rst

 To enable Active Directory Single Sign-on, do the following:

-1. From the menu bar, select Tools, System Settings.
+1. From the menu bar, select :guilabel:`Tools --> System Settings`.

-2. In the System Settings dialog box, click the General Settings tab.
+2. In the *System Settings* dialog box, click the :guilabel:`General Settings` tab.

-3. Select the Allow Single Sign-on option.
+3. Select the :guilabel:`Allow Single Sign-on` option.

-4. Click OK.
+4. Click :guilabel:`OK`.

 Web Interface
 ^^^^^^^^^^^^^